-Relying principally on modeling work performed by LADCO, OEPA has concluded that "no additional emissions reductions beyond existing and planned controls are necessary to mitigate Ohio's contribution to downwind monitors in order to comply with CAA section 110(a)(2)(D)(i)(I).
-OEPA's conclusion is indeed a conservative one.
-MOG not only supports OEPA's conclusion and its assessment of the factors that make that decision conservative, MOG offers in these comments additional data and comments that we believe will further support the conservative nature of the conclusion that no further emission requirements are necessary to satisfy the requirements of CAA section 110(a)(2)(D)(i)(I).
+Relying principally on modeling work performed by LADCO, IDEM has concluded that that no additional emission reductions are required to satisfy the requirements of CAA section 110(a)(2)(D)(i)(I).
+IDEM's conclusion is indeed a conservative one.
+MOG not only supports IDEM's conclusion and its assessment of the factors that make that decision conservative, MOG offers in these comments additional data and comments that we believe will further support the conservative nature of the conclusion that no further emission requirements are necessary to satisfy the requirements of CAA section 110(a)(2)(D)(i)(I).

-2. Independent State-of-the-Art Modeling by Alpine Geophysics on behalf of MOG shows that all monitors in the Northeast are at or near attainment of the 2015 ozone NAAQS in 2023.
+2. Independent State-of-the-Art Modeling by Alpine Geophysics on behalf of MOG shows that all monitors in the Northeast are at or near attainment of the 2015 ozone NAAOS in 2023.

-Beyond the modeling work performed by either LADCO or EPA, Alpine Geophysics has performed modeling on behalf of MOG which demonstrates that all monitors in the East attain the 2015 ozone NAAQS except for a single monitor in Maryland.
+Beyond the modeling work performed by either LADCO or EPA, Alpine Geophysics has performed modeling on behalf of MOG which demonstrates that all monitors in the East attain the 2015 ozone NAAQS, except for a single monitor in Maryland.
 This modeling was undertaken to address the concerns about whether LADCO and EPA modeling with a 12 km grid is sufficiently refined to address the land/water interface issues, MOG undertook to run EPA's modeling platform at a finer 4km grid.
-When this state-of-the-art modeling is used to assess air quality downwind of Ohio at the appropriate attainment date, all monitors are in attainment except for a single monitor at Harford Maryland with a MOG predicted average DV in 2023 of only 71.1 ppb (0.2 ppb above the 2015 ozone NAAQS).
+When this state-of-the-art modeling is used to assess air quality downwind of Indiana at the appropriate attainment date, all monitors are in attainment, except for a single monitor at Harford Maryland with a MOG predicted average DV in 2023 of only 71.1 ppb (0.2 ppb above the 2015 ozone NAAQS).
 Remarkably, LADCO's predicted average design value for this monitor using its "water" data is 71.0 ppb (0.1 ppb above the 2015 ozone NAAQS), LADCO's "no water" data show this monitor to have an average design value of 70.5 ppb (attainment with the 2025 ozone NAAQS) and EPA's predicted average design value for the same monitor is 70.9 ppb (also attainment with the 2015 ozone NAAQS).
 Accordingly, all monitors in the Northeast are at or near attainment of the 2015 ozone NAAQS in 2023, making it unnecessary to further consider the potential for controls in upwind states.